swiftlang/swift-evolution/proposals/0297-concurrency-objc.md

 ## Revision history

+* Post-review:
+   * `await try` becomes `try await` based on result of SE-0296 review
+   * Added inference of `@discardableResult` for `async` methods translated from completion-handler methods with an optional completion handler.
 * Changes in the second pitch:
 	* Removed mention of asynchronous handlers, which will be in a separate proposal.
 	* Introduced the `swift_async_error` Clang attribute to separate out "throwing" behavior from the `swift_async` attribute.